gocd-contrib/ansible-gocd/README.md

 You should be able to do a vagrant up and have a running instance of this role.
 Take a look inside Vagrantfile and you'll notice we're forcing a role_path on Ansible.

-It's been tested on Vagrant 1.5.1 thru 1.6.3 with VirtualBox primarily, with a little attention paid to Docker on Linux via the docker-provider plugin.
+It's been tested on Vagrant 1.5.1 thru 1.6.5 with VirtualBox primarily, with a little attention paid to Docker.